kouroshtkk/kouroshtkk/README.md

 ## Hi there 👋

 My name is Kourosh, I'm 23 Years old and I am iranian, I study computer science at universita di genova, I speak english, Italian and persian and I can understand German at A2 level.
-I have got my bachelor degree in Piano performance and i have switched my career to computer science, you can watch my performances in my instagram @Kouroshsrb
+I have got my bachelor degree in Piano performance and i have switched my career to computer science.
-Currently I'm learning C++ and C

 - 🌱 I’m currently learning C++/C
 - 👯 I’m looking to collaborate on Anything that teaches me something.
 - 💬 Ask me about anything